krandmm/cli/docs/guides/memcached/quickstart/quickstart.md

 Error from server (BadRequest): admission webhook "memcached.validators.kubedb.com" denied the request: memcached "memcd-quickstart" can't be paused.
 To delete, change spec.terminationPolicy
 ```

-Now, run `kubedb edit mc memcd-quickstart -n demo` to set `spec.terminationPolicy` to `Resume` (which creates `domantdatabase` when memcached is deleted and keeps PVC, snapshots, Secrets intact) or remove this field (which default to `Resume`).
+Now, run `kubedb edit mc memcd-quickstart -n demo` to set `spec.terminationPolicy` to `Pause` (which creates `domantdatabase` when memcached is deleted and keeps PVC, snapshots, Secrets intact) or remove this field (which default to `Pause`).
 Then you will be able to delete/pause the database.

 Learn details of all `TerminationPolicy` [here](/docs/concepts/databases/memcached.md#specterminationpolicy)